EagleLizard/mqtt-maison/DEVLOG.md

 The format is roughly reverse-chronological by date.

+## [07/22/2025]

+I think I've figured out a way to reliably timeout and unsub when the `z2m/device/get` message times out.
+It should also work if a device isn't broadcasting its state.
+It's a bit crude (polling with `setTimeout`), but seems to work in most cases.

+This has been a pain in the ass.
+As far as I can tell, the issue is with the zigbee2mqtt implementation rather than some misconfiguration of my network or MQTT broker.
+It may have something to do with the ember/ezsp firmware (based on logs I see containing `zh:ember:ezsp:`).

+I *think* `ember` is relatively new in the stack, and I don't recall having issues before its introduction.

+On the bright side, this handles a general case when using something like MQTT to interface with physical devices; there could always be instances where a device is not reachable.

+## [07/21/2025]

+I'm working around an error case in zigbee2mqtt where a `z2m/device/set` message is published successfully, but zigbee2mqtt fails to send the message to the actual device.
+This is the same issue as [this github issue for "Error: ZCL command genOnOff.on"](https://github.com/Koenkk/zigbee2mqtt/issues/24375).

+I think this is an issue with the actual zigbee2mqtt firmware, however I can't find clear solutions / explanations about this specific issue, so it's possible it's signal interference or a hardware problem with my main coordinator.

 ## [07/20/2025]

 It may make more sense to use NodeJS's [native EventEmitter](https://nodejs.org/docs/latest/api/events.html#class-eventemitter) instead of my own EventRegistry class.